TraberSoftware/Unleasharp.DB.PostgreSQL/README.md

 ## 🚀 Connection Initialization

 The `ConnectorManager` handles database connections.
-You can initialize it using a connection string or `PostgreSQLConnectionStringBuilder`.
+You can initialize it using a connection string, `NpgsqlConnectionStringBuilder` or `NpgsqlDataSourceBuilder`.

 ### Using Connection String
 ```csharp